 In this article I take a quick look at routers for wireless printing from your iPad or iPhone.

 The first thing to note is that it is not necessary to buy an expensive router in order to get the iPad printing job done.
 As long as your router supports a connection for printers, you’re good to go.
-Apple sell the AirPort Express, AirPort Extreme, and the Apple Time Capsule.
-They’re all sound choices.
+While Apple no longer manufacture routers, if you have one of their old routers (or buy a refurbished model), including the AirPort Express, AirPort Extreme, and the Apple Time Capsule, they will work fine.

 You might want something lightweight if you’re traveling.

 If you have a Wi-Fi enabled printer, the TP-Link N300 Wireless Portable Nano Travel Router and the TP-Link AC750 Wireless Portable Nano Travel Router are popular choice for travelers, as is the (discontinued) Apple AirPort Express.

 Be aware that most of these routers do need external power sources (even if only a portable battery in the case of the TP-LINK router).
 As a travel tech author, one of the best brands of portable external batteries I’ve found is Anker.
 Anker make quality products, at fair prices, and stand behind them with warranties that are generally in excess of industry norms.
 I have two Anker batteries that I travel with, one for more demanding situations (iPads, multiple rechargers, and so on) that would be perfect for powering a router, and one to top up my phone during the day for shorter trips.

 Many portable wireless hotspots also known as ‘Mi-Fi‘ devices are capable of acting as a Wi-Fi router for iPad or iPhone.
 If you have a printer with wireless networking inbuilt, you connect both your iPad and printer to the wireless network created by the Mi-Fi and print through a third-party app such as PrintCentral Pro.
 (If its an AirPrint compatible printer you should also be able to print through any app that supports printing.)